Department of Health and Kinesiology

 - The Lifespan Wellness Research Center is both a facility and a program, designed to positively influence health-related behaviors of individuals affiliated with the University and the wider community.
 The program provides opportunities for research and hands-on learning experience for students.
 Services offered by the Center include fitness testing, body composition assessment and personal training.
 For more information contact Tara Eaton (903-565-5749; email@example.com).

 - The Patriot Academy provides developmentally appropriate motor skill instruction for home-schooled children.
 In the process, the Academy serves as a lab for observation and instruction of kinesiology majors in the Department's teaching methods and motor development classes.
-In fall, 2013, Academy classes will meet at 1:00-2:15 p.m. on Mondays and Wednesdays, beginning September 4.
-For more information contact Sarah Cowan, Administrative Assistant, Department of Health and Kinesiology (903-566-7031; email@example.com).
+In spring 2015, classes will meet from 1:00-2:15 p.m. on Mondays and Wednesdays, beginning January 12.
+For more information contact Sarah Cowan, Administrative Assistant, Department of Health and Kinesiology (903-566-7031; firstname.lastname@example.org).